KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 This section describes how light contribution values shall be handled.

 When the KHR_displaymapping_pq extension is used all lighting and pixel calculations shall be done using the value 10000 (cd / m2) as the maximum ouput brightness.
+Limiting the range of light contribution values to the specified range is done in the Scene quantization step.
 This does not have an impact on color texture sources since they define values as contribution factor.
 The value 10000 cd / m2 for an output pixel with full brightness is chosen to be compatible with the Perceptual Quantizer (PQ) used in the SMPTE ST 2084 transfer function.